Oslandia/workshop-3d-itowns/1_webclient/1_iTowns.md

 iTowns2 is a JavaScript framework for the visualization of 3D geospatial data.

-We will use it to view terrain, 3D buildings and point clouds.
+It is able to view terrain, 3D buildings and point clouds.

 ## Testing iTowns2